 The main argument of this paper is that in order for a repatriation program to be sustainable, the program must contain both a practical component and an ideological component.
 If a repatriation program lacks ideological backing, then the repatriation program grinds to a halt.
 If a repatriation program has ideological backing, but is rendered impractical and does not meet the economic, demographic, and labor market needs of a state, then the further development of the program stops.
-In this case, "ideological backing" refers to ancillary policies, declarations, and legislation in a state with which repatriation is coherent.
+Additionally, this paper sets out to show that as political, economic and social environments change, governments will struggle with their repatriation programs because the programs themselves are often cumbersome and resistant to reform.

+Within the framework of the above argument, "ideological backing" refers to ancillary policies, declarations, and legislation in a state with which repatriation is coherent.
 In this discussion, "sustainability" of a repatriation program implies its persistence over time, and its relative "effectiveness."
-Effectiveness in this context is measured by the numbers of people who partake in the program (as well as whether these numbers meet expected magnitudes) on one hand, and the extent of political integration of the repatriates into the receiving nation-state (in the form of naturalization) on the other.
-Political integration in the nation-state is considered as a factor of effectiveness of repatriation policies for two reasons: first, political rhetoric surrounding repatriation programs of the countries examined in the paper all assert that potential repatriates are potentially members of the receiving nation-state.
+Effectiveness in this context is measured by the numbers of people who partake in the program (as well as whether these numbers meet expected magnitudes) on the one hand, and the extent of political integration of the repatriates into the receiving nation-state (in the form of naturalization) on the other.
+Political integration in the nation-state is considered a factor of effectiveness of repatriation policies for two reasons: first, political rhetoric surrounding repatriation programs of the countries examined in the paper all assert that potential repatriates are potentially members of the receiving nation-state.
 Second, repatriation policies in place in the cases examined guarantee eventual citizenship to repatriates.